jwetzell/showbridge/CONTRIBUTING.md

 After cloning the repo and running `npm install` it would be useful to run `npm run install:all` this will install the dependencies for all the sub projects (see below) that need them.
 This gets things into a good starting place for development.

 I have done my best to include a dev script for all of the folders below where it makes sense.
 So simply running `npm run dev` should get you into a running state.
 This will either be a live-reload process where changes will be detected and rebuilt or the current piece will be built with what is in your working directory and launched (launcher).
-The script should also take care of the linking for the libraries (showbridge, @showbridge/lib) where necessary.
+The script should also take care of the linking for the libraries (@showbridge/cli, @showbridge/lib) where necessary.

 # Summary of folders
 ## [lib](./lib/)